Inductive Reasoning for Coinductive Types

 \subsection{Proving with Fusion}

-Let us demonstrate a common pattern for proving equations between continuous functions over algebraic CPOs by proving commutativity of $\mathsf{filter_{\colist{A}}}$.
+Here we illustrate the use of AlgCo to prove commutativity of $\mathsf{filter_{\colist{A}}}$.
 First we use Theorem~\ref{theorem:fusion} to fuse both sides of the equation, and then we apply Lemma~\ref{lemma:equivalence-continuous-extension} to reduce the proof to induction over basis elements.

 \begin{lemma}[\link{colist}{\cwpcofilterzcomm}{$\mathsf{filter_{\colist{A}}}$ is commutative}] Let $A$ be a type and $f$, $g : A \rightarrow \bool$.
 Then,